noahphillips/CV/NoahPhillipsCV.md

 *front-end developer on [juniper.net](http://www.juniper.net) for [JohnMcneil Studio](http://www.johnmcneilstudio.com)*

-Responsible for building responsive HTML components from PSD files for deadline based hand off to Juniper’s dev team.
-After the first phase of this project I became one of the project leads in charge of bug fixing, build hand-offs and continued development.
+* Responsible for building responsive HTML components from PSD files for deadline based hand off to Juniper’s dev team.
+* Lead developer during QA as the code base stabilized and matured
+* Stack: git, node/npm, grunt, sass, js, [zetzer html templating](https://github.com/brainshave/zetzer), [handlebars](https://github.com/wycats/handlebars.js)

 The first iteration of the site was built using [grunt](https://github.com/gruntjs/grunt) as our task runner for compiling the js modules, sass modules, and html templates.
-We’ve since moved the codebase to a framework called [Fabricator](https://github.com/fbrctr/fabricator) which includes an auto generated BootStrap like style guide enableing much cleaner and clearer documentation for Juniper's dev team.
+We’ve since moved the codebase to a framework called [Fabricator](https://github.com/fbrctr/fabricator) which uses HandleBars for html templating and [glup](https://github.com/gulpjs/gulp) for taks running and compilation.
+[Fabricator](https://github.com/fbrctr/fabricator) includes an auto generated BootStrap like style guide enableing much cleaner and clearer documentation for Juniper's dev team.

 ####Cleversafe

 *front-end developer on [cleversafe.com](https://www.cleversafe.com/) for [JohnMcneil Studio](http://www.johnmcneilstudio.com)*

-Responsible for working with designers in what was essentially a mobile first redesign of Cleversafe’s site
+* Responsible for building responsive HTML components from PSD files for deadline based hand off to Cleversafe's dev team.
+* Stack: git, node/npm, [broccoli](https://github.com/broccolijs/broccoli), sass, js, zetzer [html templating](https://github.com/brainshave/zetzer)

-Here we again chose a node and npm in which to build our frame work.
-After experiencing a host of drawbacks with [grunt](https://github.com/gruntjs/grunt) we decided to use [broccoli](https://github.com/broccolijs/broccoli) as our main task runner.
+Here we again chose a node and npm development environment in which to build our frame work.
+After experiencing a host of drawbacks with [grunt](https://github.com/gruntjs/grunt) in previous projects we decided to use [broccoli](https://github.com/broccolijs/broccoli) as our main task runner.
+Using broccoli also allowed us to deploy to directly [Heroku](https://www.heroku.com/) for our staging and QA sites without the need to track the output folder with git.

+####Wooqer

+*front-end developer on [wooqer.com](http://www.wooqer.com/) for [JohnMcneil Studio](http://www.johnmcneilstudio.com)*

+* Worked directly with the designer on a 'mobile first' design and implementation
+* Stack: git, node/npm, wordpress (PHP, custom fiels, et cetera) sass, js.